ros2/ros1_bridge/doc/index.rst

 If one of the two associated messages has fields which is are not part of the other message they are being ignored.
 If both messages have fields the other message does not contain it is assumed that the mapping is incomplete and no association is established.

+If the package name, message name, and all field names and types are the same between a ROS 1 package and a ROS 2 package, then the messages will automatically be associated with each other without additional specification.
+The bridge needs to be recompiled, after the ROS 1 and ROS 2 packages have been compiled and sourced, each in a separate workspace, for a total of three workspaces.

 How can I specify custom mapping rule for messages?
 ---------------------------------------------------

-Additional mapping rules can be provided by a ROS 2 package using a `yaml` file.
+Additional mapping rules can be provided by a ROS 2 package using a ``yaml`` file.
 Each mapping rule can have one of three types:

 1. A package mapping rule is defined by: